 Parking in Playa del Carmen & Tulum

 Parking in Playa del Carmen is pretty easy to come by.
-Just don’t park where the curbs are yellow or otherwise posted no parking.
-Sometimes the yellow on the curb can be a bit faded so just look when you get out of your car, especially in the evening.
-Same goes in Tulum Pueblo (town).
+Just don’t park where the curbs are yellow or other posted no parking.
+Sometimes, the yellow on the curb can be a bit faded, so just look when you get out of your car, especially in the evening.
+The same goes for Tulum Pueblo (town).

 Article 152 & The Mexican Tourist Card

 There are still articles floating around talking about Article 152, a program where you could give a police officer this ‘Tourist Card’ or ‘Tarjton Turistico’ if you were stopped for a traffic violation.

 This was to curb police bribes, and you would pay for your ticket at the rental agency.
 However, it seems this program, unsurprisingly, never really took off.
 This program looks to have ended in 2014 or so.
 Regardless, when renting a car in Cancun in 2024, you will not need to worry about this law/program.
 You will handle any violations directly with the police.